 After the death of his first wife, Genevieve (Peterson), in 1914, Benckenstein married Louise Sneed, and they moved to Orange, where he could better manage the affairs of Vinton Petroleum.
 While living in the city, he helped organize Orange's Red Cross chapter and became a board member of the First National Bank of Orange.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-History of Orange, Texas Rotary Club (within shouting distance of this marker); History of Rotary International (within shouting distance of this marker); Henry Jacob Lutcher (within shouting distance of this marker); Henry Jacob Lutcher Stark (within shouting distance of this marker); Ever Changing Landscapes (about 400 feet away, measured in a direct line); W.H.
-Stark House (about 400 feet away); William Henry Stark (about 500 feet away); First United Methodist Church (about 600 feet away).
+History of Orange, Texas Rotary Club (within shouting distance of this marker); History of Rotary International (within shouting distance of this marker); The City of Orange (within shouting distance of this marker); Henry Jacob Lutcher (within shouting distance of this marker); Henry Jacob Lutcher Stark (within shouting distance of this marker); Ever Changing Landscapes (about 400 feet away, measured in a direct line); W.H.
+Stark House (about 400 feet away); Lutcher Memorial Church Building (about 500 feet away).
 Touch for a list and map of all markers in Orange.

 Credits.
-This page was last revised on April 13, 2018.
+This page was last revised on December 22, 2019.
 This page originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 66 times since then.
+This page has been viewed 118 times since then and 5 times this year.
 Photos: 1, 2. submitted on April 12, 2018.